How to Get Married in Australia as a Foreigner

 The Legal Requirements for Marriage in Australia

-The first thing you need to do is understand what the legal requirements for getting married in Australia are.
-Here are the criteria you need to meet before getting married in Australia:
+The first thing you need to do is understand what the legal requirements to get married in Australia are.
+Here are the criteria you need to meet before marrying a foreigner in Australia:

 - If you are marrying between the ages of 16 and 18, you cannot marry someone older than 18 years.